-'Wish Upon a Star: Naruís First Love': Usagi goes on a date with two boys, Nephrite learns the meaning of love on the run, and Naru robs her mom's jewelry store after foolishly concluding that the Silver Crystal is there.
+'Wish Upon a Star: Naruís First Love': Usagi goes on a date with two boys, Nephrite learns the meaning of love on the run, and Naru robs her mom's jewelry store after concluding that the Silver Crystal is there.

 'Naruís Tears: Nephrite Dies for Love': Nephrite loses his edge and gets ganked, and Naru cries her eyes out when her older boyfriend fades away, finally understanding The Power of Love.
 Not even that irritating English dub voice for Naru ruins the many feels this episode provokes.

-'Loved and Chased: Luna's Worst Day Ever': Luna finds herself dragged back into the street cat turf wars due to her forbidden love with the feline kingpin, leading to a wacky adventure across the city — with the Sailor Scouts and Zoisite along for the ride.
+'Loved and Chased: Luna's Worst Day Ever': Luna finds herself dragged back into the street cat turf wars due to her forbidden love with the feline kingpin, leading to a wacky adventure across the city — with the Sailor Guardians and Zoisite along for the ride.

 'Enter Venus, the Last Sailor Guardian': The villain's most successful plan yet revolves primarily around cross-dressing, and they would have gotten away with it too, if it weren't for that meddling Sailor V!

 'The Sparkling Silver Crystal: The Moon Princess Appears': Despite mounting evidence, Usagi still can't figure out who Tuxedo Mask is until it's basically too late.
 Zoisite tops the charts with two named character kills, making him more effective than 99% of villains in pretty much all media.

 'Returning Memories: Usagi and Mamoru's Past': Tuxedo Mask gets pretty kidnapped, and Zoisite gets pretty dead.
 Sailor Moon has a mental break over being The Moon Princess and humanity's only hope for survival as Kunzite beats the rest of the Sailor Scouts senseless before she snaps out of it.